MIDFIELDR/midfieldr/README.md

     study students using MIDFIELD.
 At most institutions, the use of MIDFIELD data for research is in the IRB “Exempt” category, but institutional practices vary.

 -   Each researcher using the data signs a letter of confidentiality describing the guidelines for how the data may be reported.

 The research data and practice data have the same structure (students, degrees, terms, and courses) with consistent variable names.
-Thus R scripts written for the practice data sets using midfieldr functionality are expected to be used with the research data set with minor (if any) modifications.
+Thus R scripts written for the practice data should work as well with the research data with only minor (if any) modification.

-For information about obtaining access to MIDFIELD research data, contact Russell Long (<ralong@purdue.edu>).
+For more information about obtaining access to MIDFIELD research data, contact Russell Long (<ralong@purdue.edu>)

 ## For the absolute R beginner

 Experienced R users may skip this section.

-If you are an R novice and need an introduction to the R environment, there are good introductory tutorials available.
-Our recommendations
+If you are an R novice and need an introduction to the R environment, good introductory tutorials are available.
+You might start with:
-include:

--   Basic Basics series by R Ladies Sydney [(link)](https://www.youtube.com/hashtag/ryouwithme).
+-   *Basic Basics* series by R Ladies Sydney [(link)](https://www.youtube.com/hashtag/ryouwithme).
 Step-by-step video tutorials.
--   A Beginner’s Guide to R ([Zuur et al., 2009](#ref-Zuur+Ieno+Meesters:2009)).
+-   *A Beginner’s Guide to R* ([Zuur et al., 2009](#ref-Zuur+Ieno+Meesters:2009)).
 A good resource for the absolute R beginner.

-## Install the data sets
+## Install the data

 Install midfielddata first.